lfit/itpol/kernel-developer-pgp-guide.md

     $ git verify-tag [tagname]

 If you are verifying someone else's git tag, then you will need to import their PGP key.
-Please refer to the "Web of Trust" section below.
+Please refer to the "how to verify kernel developer identities" section below.

 ##### Verifying at pull time